Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Proposed Graph Transformers Network for RF-OWC IoT Networks

-where $ \mathbf{v}^{\text{I}}_{i}$ and $\mathbf{v}^{\text{I}}_{j}$ are the feature vectors of devices $i$ and $j$ from the input graph $\mathcal G^{\text{I}}_{k}(\mathcal V,\mathcal E)$, $\bold{W}$ is a learnable weight matrix, \textit{Conc}$(,)$ denotes the concatenation function, $\mathbf{a}$ is also a learnable attention vector, $\sigma$ is a non-linear activation function, and $\beta$ the Min-Max normalization.
+where $ \mathbf{v}^{\text{I}}_{i}$ and $\mathbf{v}^{\text{I}}_{j}$ are the feature vectors of devices $i$ and $j$ from the input graph $\mathcal G^{\text{I}}_{k}(\mathcal V,\mathcal E)$, $\bold{W}$ is a learnable weight matrix, \textit{Conc}$(,)$ denotes the concatenation function, $\mathbf{a}$ is also a learnable attention vector, $\sigma$ is a nonlinear activation function, and $\beta$ the Min-Max normalization.
 For ease of explanation, we have included a high-level visualization in Fig.~\ref{gnnworkflow} highlighting the transductive embedding process.
 The inclusion of the normalized $E_{t{_{ij}}}$ ensures that the importance of the connection between devices $ i$ and $j$, described by the possible communication technology in this case, is adjusted according to the weight of the edge.
-Next, the normalized coefficient \( \alpha_{ij} \) is computed via a softmax function:
+Then, the normalized coefficient \( \alpha_{ij}^\text{I} \) for the input graph is computed via a softmax function:

 Finally, the updated feature vector for device \( i \) is computed as:

 where $\mathcal{F}(i)$ the set of neighbor devices to $i$ and $\bold{W'} $ is a learnable weight matrix.